-There are six primary types of fuel all preppers should consider storing.
+There are seven primary types of fuel all preppers should consider storing.
 Relying on just one, or even two fuel types, could cause the demise of the family.

 - Diesel & Bio-Diesel